-Tutankhamun became pharaoh at the tender age of nine and died in
+Tutankhamun became pharaoh at the tender age of nine and he died in

 1324 BC, when he was just nineteen years old.

 Until recently, he was usually thought to be the

 son-in-law of Sakere, his predecessor, but there is a possibility

 perhaps using a different name to avoid the persecution visited

 son of Nefertiti and Akhenaton.

 The last male pharaoh of the eighteenth dynasty,

 he is now regarded as one of the most famous rulers of Egypt.
 Oddly,

 than anything he may have done when he was alive.
 The discovery of

 his remarkable tomb is one of the great archaeological events of

 The find of the century

 In 1917, Howard Carter was a monuments inspector

 Davies was a rich American patron of archaeology and it was he who

 Tutankhamun's tomb was eventually found.

 the Valley of the Kings in 1914.
 Lord Carnarvon, who was already

-working with Carter took it over and immediately sponsored an
+working with Carter, took it over and immediately sponsored an

 expedition for him to find the tomb of the boy pharaoh.

 Tutankhamun's tomb had not been finished, so his

-chief advisor and former regent, Ai had his own tomb hastily
+chief advisor and former regent, Ai, had his own tomb hastily

 prepared with paintings and a sarcophagus fit for a royal burial.